Christians urged to follow Christ for salvation | Ghana News Agency

 By Comfort Sena Fetrie-Akagbor

-Tamale, Sept 12, GNA – Reverend Father Joseph Sackey, Curate at Holy Cross Parish in Tamale, has called on Christians to follow Jesus Christ for salvation and to also overcome the power of darkness in their lives.
+Tamale, Sept 19, GNA – The Reverend Fr Joseph Sackey, Curate at Holy Cross Parish in Tamale has called on Christians to follow Jesus Christ for salvation and to overcome the power of darkness in their lives.

 He said Christians should follow Christ as the light, which was a symbol of salvation, spiritual growth and discernment.

-He said when the power of God ruled over them, the enemy would not be able to penetrate, and they would always be victorious.
+He said when the power of God ruled over them, the enemy would not be able to penetrate, and would make them victorious.

 GNA